Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

-- To **record** means to intercept any HTTP request, store it in a file, then store the response received from the live resource that was originally targetted.
+- To **record** means to intercept any HTTP request, store it in a file, then store the response received from the live resource that was originally targeted.
 We use a couple of mechanisms to do this for NodeJS and the browser.
 The output files are stored in `recordings/node/*` and in `recordings/browser/*`, which are relative to the root of the project you're be working on.